Felteng/f1-town-square/README.md

 - Testing complete functionality of the site.
 This includes:

     - Navigation

-    - Sign Up
+    - Sign up

     - Sign in

     - Sign out

     - Opening external links

     - Reading all available site content

     - Browse race events

     - Creating comments and messages

     - Delete and edit comments

     - Site admin user functions

-- Functionality and layout has been tested accross the 4 main browsers, Chrome, Firefox, MS Edge, and Safari with no alarming issues spotted.
+- Functionality and layout has been tested across the 4 main browsers, Chrome, Firefox, MS Edge, and Safari with no alarming issues spotted.

 ### Addressed Bugs